 Our approach to Stock Picking

 We have discussed the major approaches to stock picking.
-We have also seen comparative features of different stock picking approaches.
-It was mentioned in the beginning of this article that every investor should choose an approach or a mix of approaches, which she likes.
-After reading books of various successful investors, who had followed different stock picking approaches mentioned above and after personal experience of about 8 years of investing in Indian stock markets, I have found the following mix of stock picking approaches, which I like:
+We have also seen comparative features of different stock-picking approaches.
+It was mentioned at the beginning of this article that every investor should choose an approach or a mix of approaches, which she likes.
+After reading books of various successful investors, who had followed different stock-picking approaches mentioned above and after personal experience of about 8 years of investing in Indian stock markets, I have found the following mix of stock picking approaches, which I like:

-I prefer bottom up approach as compared to top down approach.
-If an investor follows top down approach, she would find that the stocks of the companies, which are expected to do good in high growth industries of such economies (countries), which are expected to outperform other economies, are already overpriced.
+I prefer the bottom-up approach as compared to the top-down approach.
+If an investor follows the top-down approach, she would find that the stocks of the companies, which are expected to do good in high growth industries of such economies (countries), which are expected to outperform other economies, are already overpriced.
 This limits the choice of stocks available for her investments unless she decides to overpay for them.
-In bottom up approach, the investor focuses on the good companies irrespective of the industries and economies.
+In the bottom-up approach, the investor focuses on the good companies irrespective of the industries and economies.
 Therefore, she is able to select stocks of good performing companies from all the industries whether these industries are growing at a fast or at a slow pace.
-If the investor follows bottom up approach to stock picking, she would have better chances of finding out companies, which are growing at a fast pace but whose stocks are priced at a discount currently.
+If the investor follows the bottom-up approach to stock picking, she would have better chances of finding out companies, which are growing at a fast pace but whose stocks are priced at a discount currently.

 Mix of Growth Investing and Value Investing approach to Fundamental Analysis:

-Thus to summarize, I follow a bottom-up fundamental analysis approach in which I look for high growing companies available at attractive stock prices.
+Thus to summarize, I follow a bottom-up fundamental analysis approach in which I look for high growth companies available at attractive stock prices.

 Our views on combining Fundamental and Technical Investing (Techno-Funda Investing)